The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release: Cycle 3: NIRCam Grism Spectroscopy with Program 4540

 Direct images are required by the slitless spectroscopy observing template.
-We use short exposures (5--6 groups of SHALLOW4, 257--311 sec) because this field already has far deeper data.
-We use the same LW filters, but change in SW to F150W and F200W to increase the signal-to-noise in the short exposures and to assure some infrared coverage in the outer portions of field where we may fall off of previous NIRCam imaging.
+We use short exposures (6 groups of SHALLOW4, 311 sec) because this field already has far deeper data.
+We use the same LW filters, but change in SW to F150W and F200W to increase the signal-to-noise in the short exposures, to assure some infrared coverage in the southwest edge of field where we may fall in gaps of other NIRCam imaging, and to get a 3rd separate year of data for time-domain studies.

-In detail, we found that layout of this program in a rigid mosaic was impossible given a hole in guide star coverage.
-Because of the two out-of-field direct images per pointing and the offset between the pointings of the two filters, there are a total of 24 separate visits.
-To achieve schedulability at a consistent position angle, we had to decouple the 8 grism positions and make small (10-20$''$) level adjustments to find guide stars.
-Hence, the mosaic is an irregular grid.